-&lt;sup>1 The existing FERC Project Boundary is the area that Licensee uses for normal Project operations and maintenance, and is shown on Exhibits J, K, and G of the current license.
+1 The existing FERC Project Boundary is the area that Licensee uses for normal Project operations and maintenance, and is shown on Exhibits J, K, and G of the current license.

-&lt;sup>2 As defined in Licencee's PIP, riparian habitat is "the vegetation zone and other biological resources contiguous to and affected by surface and subsurface hydrologic features of perennial or intermittent lotic (lakes) and lentic (rivers, streams, or drainage ways) water bodies."
+2 For the purpose of this study, riparian habitat is "the vegetation zone and other biological resources contiguous to and affected by surface and subsurface hydrologic features of perennial or intermittent lotic (lakes) and lentic (rivers, streams, or drainage ways) water bodies."
 (USFWS 1997)